Morveus/myndir/README.md

 - Very short start delay

 # What's to come to meet my needs:
-- Changing the title and the favicon
+🟠 Changing the title and the favicon
+🟠 Sorting pictures by their creation date
-- Displaying pictures when clicked
+🔴 Displaying pictures when clicked
-- Fixing the ratio in CSS (ratio is not accounted for, for now)
-- Allowing (or not) users to download the original file
+🟢 Fixing the ratio in CSS (ratio is not accounted for, for now) 🔴 Allowing (or not) users to download the original file 🔴 Social links
-- Social links
-- Prettier display (I love what https://github.com/waschinski/photo-stream has done)
+🟢 Prettier display (I love what https://github.com/waschinski/photo-stream has done)

 # Deployment